BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 ```
 Fortunately, JQ can easily capture data of that sort!

 To use JQ, run `jq` at the backend of a pipe, and always use the standard invocation of `jq -r '.'`.
 The `-r` tells JQ to produce raw output, which will work for command-line variables, while the `.` tells jq to ouput.
-We protected it in `' '` because we'll need that protection later.
+We protect those argument in `' '` because we'll need that protection later as our `jq` invocations get more complex.

 To capture a specific value from a JSON object, you just list the key after the `.`:
 ```